 Check to see if you need to set up an account or download new software for the video call service you’ll be using for the interview.
 You don’t want to be late to join the call on the big day because you didn’t download a plugin.

-Make sure you know how to manage the audio inputs/outputs on your computer, as well as adjust the audio in the video call service.
+Make sure you know how to manage the audio inputs/outputs on your computer, as well as how to adjust the audio in the video call service.

 4. Set the stage